 This cooperation of Congolese plantation workers develops new economic initiatives based on the production and sale of critical art.
 Through the launch of a creative economy, it aims to improve the economic position of its members and their communities.

-The Van Abbemuseum is artistic partner and advisor to the IHA and co-develops the artistic program on the settlement.
-The IHA has exhibited works from the Van Abbemuseum’s collection in Congo and the museum has shown CATPC sculptures at the Van Abbemuseum.
+The Van Abbemuseum is artistic partner and advisor to Human Activities and co-develops the artistic program on the settlement.
+Human Activities has exhibited works from the Van Abbemuseum’s collection in Congo and the museum has shown CATPC sculptures at the Van Abbemuseum.

-Pieter van Huystee Film & TV, VPRO, Intifilms and several other European broadcasters are developing with the IHA a feature-length documentary on the institute that will premiere in 2019.
+Pieter van Huystee Film & TV, VPRO, Intifilms and several other European broadcasters are developing with Human Activities a feature-length documentary on the initiative that will premiere in 2019.

 The Akademie der Künste der Welt aims to the create an intercultural dialogue within the arts.
 Focused on issues such as migration, responsibility, and non-Western art, the art academy is geared toward developing aesthetic processes that break down language barriers.
 The Academy supports the workshops in Congo.